 3. Offer Relevant Content

-If content is irrelevant for the reader, it is simply bad content.
+If the content is irrelevant for the reader, it is simply bad content.
 Your latest summer collection is probably not relevant for those who visit your mobile site from Alaska – hands trembling from cold.
 Instead, why not recommend those multifunctional super gloves that you recently included in your product range?
 Determine the location of your site’s visitors and target the right audience with the right content.

 4. Pay Close Attention To Your Visitor’s Device